typst/svg2pdf/tests/README.md

 the rest looks correct.
 - **Safari**: Unfortunately, Safari has quite a few issues.
 Soft masks aren't displayed properly at all (they work when opening a PDF directly created by svg2pdf, but not once they are embedded via Typst).
 In addition, transforms on patterns and gradients are not applied properly.
 However, this most likely is an issue with the PDF rendering engine of Safari itself, so there is not much we can do.
 Most of the test cases still display fine.
-- **muPDF**: Patterns on stroke look a bit different, otherwise everything looks the same.
+- **muPDF**: Patterns on strokes look a bit different, otherwise everything looks the same.